ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Given data availability, sample size, computational, and simulation complexity constraints, we chose to model the following relationships:

-* People move in each of the above types depending on their demographics (age, sex, race/ethnicity).
+* Households/people move in each of the above types depending on their demographics (age, sex, race/ethnicity).
 * People who move into GQ, move into a GQ category (institutional or non) that depends on their demographics.
 * People who join an existing household, join with a relationship that depends on their demographics.
 * People who move, are more likely to move to certain PUMAs (primarily close by) depending on the MIGPUMA they currently live in.